The Blade (wrestler): Total Nonstop Action Wrestling / Impact Wrestling (2015–2018)

-All Elite Wrestling (2019–present)
+All Elite Wrestling / Ring of Honor (2019–2026)

 Guillmette made his All Elite Wrestling (AEW) debut as The Blade on the November 27 episode of AEW Dynamite attacking Cody Rhodes, along with The Butcher, and his real-life wife, Allie (The Bunny) establishing themselves as heels.
 On the December 11, 2019, episode of AEW Dynamite, The Butcher and The Blade defeated Q. T. Marshall and Cody Rhodes.
 It was later revealed that The Butcher and The Blade had been hired by MJF, furthering his ongoing feud with Cody.
 On the December 11 episode of Dynamite, The Butcher won his first tag match in AEW when he and The Blade defeated Cody and Q. T. Marshall, who was handpicked by MJF.

-In March 2020, The Butcher and The Blade had a brief feud with the Jurassic Express (Jungle Boy, Luchasaurus and Marko Stunt), which would lead to The Butcher and The Blade ending their alliance with MJF.
+In March 2020, The Butcher and The Blade had a brief feud with the Jurassic Express (Jungle Boy, Luchasaurus and Marko Stunt), which led to The Butcher and The Blade ending their alliance with MJF.

 During the summer, The Butcher and The Blade began working with Lucha Brothers (Rey Fenix and Penta El Zero Miedo) and later, formed a group, led by Eddie Kingston.
 However, the group disbanded on the November 18 episode of Dynamite, after The Butcher and The Blade sided with Kingston, while the Lucha Brothers reunited their Death Triangle group with Pac, who had returned the previous week.
 They feuded with Pac, Penta, and Fenix for the next couple of weeks.
 Following AEW Revolution, The Butcher and The Blade ended their alliance with Kingston after he turned face and began teaming with Jon Moxley as they allied themselves with Matt Hardy who along with Private Party created a faction known as the Hardy Family Office.

 On March 17, 2021, on a special edition of Dynamite called St. Patrick’s Day Slam, in their debut match with the HFO, The Butcher and The Blade teamed with Matt Hardy and Private Party in a victory over Bear Country and Jungle Express.
 On the September 15 episode of Dynamite, The Butcher and The Blade, now ranked No. 1, unsuccessfully challenged the Lucha Bros. for the AEW World Tag Team Championship.
 After the match, the entirety of the HFO beat down the Lucha Bros before being stopped by Santana and Ortiz.
 The Blade did not appear on television again until the November 10 edition of Dynamite, assisting Matt Hardy and Isiah Kassidy in assaulting Orange Cassidy, Chuck Taylor, and Wheeler Yuta after Yuta was squashed by Wardlow.

+In May 2023, The Butcher and The Blade began appearing regularly for Ring of Honor (ROH).
+In early 2024, the Blade was sidelined with a long-term back injury.
+In June 2026, it was reported that the Blade and the Butcher's AEW contracts had expired, ending their near seven-year tenure with the promotion.